broadinstitute/pepper/index.md

 #### Vault

-We use vault to store build secrets.
+We use [vault](https://www.vaultproject.io) to store build secrets.
 Our build scripts hardcode vault paths, and tools expect that whoever runs the scripts has sufficient access to vault.
 Take a look at `*.conf.ctmpl` files to get a sense of what these values are.
 We do not provide rendered example configuration files.

 #### Auth0

-Auth0 is the backbone for identity management.
+[Auth0](https://auth0.com) is the backbone for identity management.
 In order to deploy a running backend instance, you will need at least one auth0 tenant.
 Auth0 has some terrific free options.

 #### Sendgrid (Twilio)

-Emails from Pepper are sent via Sendgrid.
+Emails from Pepper are sent via [Sendgrid](https://sendgrid.com).
 Sendgrid has great free options.

 #### EasyPost

-We use EasyPost as a shipping aggregator.
+We use [EasyPost](https://www.easypost.com) as a shipping aggregator for studies that ship sample collection kits to participants.
 You can setup a test account with EasyPost.